Driedorf: Economy and infrastructure

+Electricity

 For a few years, the Westerwald's wind has been being used to generate electricity.
 Driedorf has 17 windfarms, 6 in Mademühlen, and the others distributed among the other centres which all together generate 13 GWh, amounting to 40% of the community's needs.
 Wind energy has reduced the yearly CO2 output by about 7 000 t.
 The community, however, does not wish for any further windfarms.